VISUAL ART

 I began this path of investigation several years ago, starting from a simple full- or partial-figure portrait, which was then constantly hit by flat geometric shapes of various kinds, which somehow inserted themselves into the body-form and generated new ones, made by the same substance of which the shapes and grounds were composed.

-The discipline of painting works predominantly on two-dimensional supports which sometimes applies the use of perspective rules to render the illusion of space in three dimensions.
+The discipline of painting works predominantly on two-dimensional supports which sometimes apply the use of perspective rules to render the illusion of space in three dimensions.